Video DRM protection: how to actually stop downloads

 Most creators reach for access controls first (passwords, private links, domain limits), and those are worth having.
 They just answer a different question than people assume: they decide who can reach the video, while doing nothing to stop the file being saved once someone is in.

 Take a password or login gate.
-The moment an authorized viewer presses play, the video data streams to their browser, and from there it can be captured.
-Browser developer tools show the media requests.
-A long list of free extensions and desktop apps will grab the stream and save it as an MP4.
-Disabling "right-click → save" was never the real exit.
-It changes nothing for anyone who knows to open the network tab instead.
+The moment an authorized viewer presses play, the video streams to their browser, and from there it can be captured: the media requests show up in developer tools, and free extensions and desktop apps grab the stream and save it as an MP4.
+Disabling "right-click → save" was never the real exit; it changes nothing for anyone who opens the network tab instead.

 Private and unlisted links have the same hole.
-"Unlisted" only keeps the video out of search results; the file behind the link downloads like any other.
-Anyone who has the link, including the person you trusted it with, can both share it and rip it.
+"Unlisted" only keeps the video out of search; the file behind the link downloads like any other, and anyone who has it can both share and rip it.

-Signed, expiring links are a real step up, and they matter (more on them below), but on their own they still hand a playable file to the authorized viewer.
-The expiry kills the link after a short window; while it's still valid, nothing stops the viewer from saving the file it points to.
+Signed, expiring links are a real step up (more on them below), but on their own they still hand a playable file to the authorized viewer: the expiry kills the link, but while it's valid nothing stops the viewer saving the file it points to.

 The tools are ordinary and easy to find.
 Two kinds do almost all the work, and neither takes any real skill to use.